 As I learned only six weeks ago, you published this third and latest of your rare ficciones quite a while ago, in 2008.
 It came to my attention through a review of the concert piece it inspired, by the Danish composer Hans Abrahamsen, on the occasion of its New York premiere.
 Right away I ordered both the book and the CD, which at the time still awaited release.
 As I write, amazon.com informs me that it shipped this very day.

 Abrahamsen's half-hour setting has made quite a splash, hasn't it?
 First the triumphant premiere at the Berlin Philharmonic under Andris Nelsons, with the incandescent soprano Barbara Hannigan as soloist; then Hannigan's subsequent performances with other top ensembles in other music capitals; now the blue-ribbon Grawemeyer Award...

 It really must be something special.
 Still, I note that the composer, however gentle his hand, would have had no choice but to cut your 139-pages text to ribbons.
 And as a reader I would hate to lose a line.

-"Oh speake of that do I long to heare."
+"Oh speake of that, that do I long to heare."